dwmkerr/angular-modal-service/README.md

 ```
 npm install
-gulp
+npm test
+npm start
 ```

-The samples will be opened in the browser.
-All JavaScript changes will re-run the tests, all samples changes are automatically reloaded into the browser.
+The dependencies will install, the tests will be run (always a useful sanity check after a clean checkout) and the code will run.
+You can open the browser at localhost:8080 to see the samples.
+As you change the code in the `src/` folder, it will be re-built and the browser will be updated.

 The easiest way to adapt the code is to play with some of the examples in the ``samples`` folder.